Les Princes et la Princesse de Marinca: Germain Lemieux's collection

 Québécois folklorist Germain Lemieux collected from teller Maurice Prud'homme a tale titled Les Trois Vieilles Filles ("The Three Old Maidens").
 In this tale, the third sister wishes to marry the king himself.
 She does and gives birth to three children in three consecutive pregnancies: two boys and a girl, all with "great beauty".
 They are rescued by the gardener and his wife.
 Years later, they are told of the treasures by a passing old man with long beard: the singing olive branch, the talking bird, the shining glass ball and the curtain made of golden mist.
 The old man explains that the golden mist appears from a stream of golden water that flows from the base of the olive branch.

 In another tale published by Lemieux with the title Belle-Étoile, collected from teller Alfred Simard, three sisters live a humble life with their ailing mother, who worries for their future.
-The three sister find work in a hotel.
-The prince, his vizier and his aide-de-camp stay at the hotel for a night and listen to the sisters' conversation: the youngest, named Marie, wishes to marry the king and promises to bear him a beautiful daughter named Belle-Étoile, with a star on the front and golden hair; the middle one wants to marry the vizir and bear him a boy named Beau-Jour, and the oldest the aide-de-camp and to bear him a boy named Chéri.
+The three sisters find work in a hotel.
+The prince, his vizier and his aide-de-camp stay at the hotel for a night and listen to the sisters' conversation: the youngest, named Marie, wishes to marry the king and promises to bear him a beautiful daughter named Belle-Étoile, with a star on the front and golden hair; the middle one wants to marry the vizier and bear him a boy named Beau-Jour, and the oldest the aide-de-camp and to bear him a boy named Chéri.
 Their wishes are fulfilled and marriages are arranged.
 The old queen mother, however, hires a sorceress to take the children and cast them in the sea.
 The three cousins grow up together and become proficient at playing instruments.
 For this, the sorceress convinces Belle-Étoile to find a singing apple that plays every kind of music and a speaking bird.